BackofenLab/CRISPRleader/README.md

 CRISPRleader.py f_c_o "file" "completeness" "organism"

-PPath to the file, completeness and the organism type should be provided Input completeness: "COMPLETE" or "PARTIAL" respectivelly Organism type 'a' for archea and 'b' for bacteria
+Path to the file, completeness and the organism type should be provided Input completeness: "COMPLETE" or "PARTIAL" respectivelly Organism type 'a' for archea and 'b' for bacteria

 Example:
 python CRISPRleader.py f_c_o NC017453.fa partial a